 Foundation Scholarship Application with written personal statement

-If the student has already completed the FAFSA for the current year and are transferring to Owens, add the Owens Title IV School Code 005753 to the studentís Student Aid Report (SAR) by making a correction using FAFSA on the Web.
+If you have already completed the FAFSA for the current year and are transferring to Owens, add the Owens Title IV School Code 005753 to your Student Aid Report (SAR) by making a correction using FAFSA on the Web.

 What happens next?

-After the studentís FAFSA has been processed, the student will receive a Student Aid Report (SAR).
-If the student completed the FAFSA on the web and provide an electronic signature and email address, the studentís SAR will usually be sent to that email address within 1-2 days.
-If the student did not provide an email address, the studentís SAR will be mailed to the mailing address provided on the FAFSA within 7-10 business days.
-If the student sent a paper FAFSA application to the FAFSA processor, allow 2 to 3 weeks to receive the SAR.
+After your FAFSA has been processed, you will receive a Student Aid Report (SAR).
+If you completed the FAFSA on the web and provided an electronic signature and email address, your SAR will usually be sent to that email address within 1-2 days.
+If you did not provide an email address, your SAR will be mailed to the mailing address provided on the FAFSA within 7-10 business days.
+If you sent a paper FAFSA application to the FAFSA processor, allow 2 to 3 weeks to receive the SAR.

-Information regarding the studentís financial aid is usually sent to his/her Owens Ozone account.
-For instructions on how to use the Ozone account, click on the 2013-2014 Guide to Online Account Information listed below:
+Information regarding your financial aid is usually sent to your Owens Ozone account.
+For instructions on how to use the Ozone account, click on the Guide to Online Account Information listed below:

 Students with Bachelor's degrees

-Students with bachelor's degrees (or higher) are not eligible for grants, but may complete the FAFSA to be considered for the Federal Work Study program and the Federal Direct Stafford Loan program.
+If you have a bachelor's degree (or higher), you are not eligible for grants, but may complete the FAFSA to be considered for the Federal Work-Study program and the Federal Direct Loan program.